alibaba/formily/packages/react-schema-editor/README.md

 # react-schema-editor
-react-schema-editor is a UI tool for build your schema.
+react-schema-editor is a UI tool for build form schema.

 ## Usage
 ```